 Image 10 Mill Lane, Trimley St. Martin.
 Easter 1930

 Image 11.
 Mill Lane, Trimley St. Martin.
 6th June 2019

 Again, the third photo in this small collection looks familiar.
 Using the 1926 Ordnance Survey map to view Mill Lane, it is possible to locate a house set at an angle with 16 Council Houses in the distance located in Old Kirton Road, then called Drab’s Lane.
-The house stills stands with its distinctive Gambrel or Dutch Roof although the shape is less obvious today.
+Although extensively rebuilt in 2002 the house stills stands, with its distinctive Gambrel or Dutch Roof.
 The angle of the shadows suggest it may have been midday or later.
 When compared with a contemporary image, the furthest house is Treacle Pot Cottage.
 The one immediately next to it has may have been significantly altered or demolished.
 The gateway is roughly where Brick Kiln Court now stands.
 If you look to the right of the road, just passed the gate, you may see a thick streak of white.
 Perhaps this was one of the late falls of snow forecast in ‘The People’.
 My regular correspondent, Robin Biddle tells me the original house was demolished about ten years ago, prior to the building of the house in Image 11.

 Image 12.
 The Unknown Tourist outside the Hand in Hand

 Image 13.
 Outside The Hand in Hand, 3rd June 2019